evansethan/baby-cakes/README.md

-# BabyCakes: Far-Right Extremism Detector
+# BabyCakes: Hate Speech Detector

-Our team developed a supervised binary classification model which predicts whether a social media post (e.g., a tweet) is far-right extremist.
+Our team developed a supervised binary classification model which predicts whether a social media post (e.g., a tweet) uses far-right hate speech.

 To train and run the model yourself, you can build out your own dataset or contact us.